aditkulkarni-dev/dsp2vst/README.md

 - DSP development stays independent
 - Plugin wrapping is handled later in the pipeline

+### Development pipeline for an effect plugin
+- Write your custom effect
+- Test the effect offline using the offline audio engine
+- Run the `translator.py`
+- Upon the generation of JUCE compatible source files, set the PluginName and EffectName inside CMake
+- Build

 ### Example usages of tools
 To process an audio with a given effect, the developer will have to mainly write their Effect separately inside a header file and the `main_engine.cpp` would look something like: